-Holidays to Vesuvius are not just for the adrenalin junkies, Vesuvius plays home a geological and archaelogical interests too.
+Holidays to Vesuvius in Italy are not just for the adrenalin junkies, Vesuvius plays home a geological and archaelogical interests too.
 Call the travel experts at Exodus and discuss your travel options.
 Mount Vesuvius (Italian: Monte Vesuvio, Latin: Mons Vesuvius) is a volcano east of Naples, Italy.
 It is the only volcano on the European mainland to have erupted within the last hundred years, although it is not currently erupting.
 The only other two such volcanoes in Italy (Etna and Stromboli) are located on islands.

 Vesuvius is on the coast of the Bay of Naples, about nine kilometres (six miles) east of Naples and a short distance from the shore.
 It is conspicuous in the beautiful landscape presented by the Bay of Naples, when seen from the sea, with Naples in the foreground.
 Vesuvius is best known for its eruption in AD 79 that led to the destruction of the Roman cities of Pompeii and Herculaneum.
 It has erupted many times since and is today regarded as one of the most dangerous volcanoes in the world because of the population of 3,000,000 people now living close to it and its tendency towards explosive eruptions.